MaximeL/web/README.md

 ### Effects

-The page to edit your pedal let you manage different low level effects and let you manipulate the connections between then in order to create a higher level pedal.
-Each action on the page trigger à save to the server in order to save the state of the page and recover your work at any time later.
+The page to edit your pedal let you manage different low level effects and let you manipulate the connections between them in order to create a higher level pedal.
+Each action on the page trigger a save to the server in order to save the state of the page and recover your work at any time later.

 The website provide the following effects :
 * Overdrive